shreyakejriwal02/SARO_CORE2023/README.md

 ## Credits
 Bo Valkenburg, Brent Smeekes, Pavan Sathyamurthy, Shreya Kejriwal.

-The project is a part of a master's quarter project at TU Delft, The Netherlands Course Name: CORE (COmputational REpertoire for Architectural Design and Engineering)
+The project is part of a master's quarter project at TU Delft, The Netherlands Course Name: CORE (COmputational REpertoire for Architectural Design and Engineering)

 Feel free to contribute, report issues, or provide feedback!